A Guide to Towing a Trailer or Caravan

-Drivers who passed their test prior to January 1, 1997 are permitted to drive a vehicle and trailer/caravan providing the combined weight is below 8,250kg.
+Drivers who passed their test prior to January 1, 1997 are permitted to drive a vehicle and trailer/caravan providing the combined weight is below 8,250kg Maximum Authorised Mass (MAM).
 You will find that most caravans and trailers fit into this weight category.

-For those whose licences were issued after this date, the maximum vehicle weight you are permitted to drive a vehicle is 3,500kg and you can only tow a trailer up to 750kg.
-There is a separate test available to those who wish to tow a heavier trailer or caravan.
+For those whose licences were issued after this date, you are permitted to drive a vehicle up to 3,500kg MAM towing a trailer of up to 750kg MAM.
+You will also be permitted to tow a trailer over 750kg as long as the combined MAM of the trailer and towing vehicle is no more than 3,500kg.
+There is a separate test available to those who wish to tow a heavier trailer or caravan outside this these rulings.
 Here you can find more information about driving licences.

 This is an important factor to be considered, you must be aware of your vehicles towing capacity before attaching your trailer, caravan or boat as every vehicle will be different.
 When making these calculations always include the weight of the trailer too.